r2hu1/nsmc-stack/README.md

 ## NSMC Stack

-This is a starter template for Next.js with Tailwind CSS, Shadcn and Mongoose!
+This is a starter template for Next.js with Tailwind CSS, Shadcn-UI, Mongoose and Clerk Auth!

 ![preview-dark](/public/preview-dark.png)